shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Without clasping the boots, she lifted them up, one by one, to see how heavy they were.
 Despite being made of metal, they felt light enough to move about easily.
 She walked around her workshop a little, stomping about, clanging the metal boots on the stone floor.
 Then she returned to her stool.

-Reaching down, she clasped the boots shut, paying no mind to the orange fur at her knee.
-Instead, the world around her demanded her attention.
+Reaching down, she clasped the boots shut.
+The world around her demanded her attention.
 The door, it creaked?
 Even when shut and stationary?
 The wind blew through its cracks, around the workshop, and out the window, pushing the pane ever so slightly to make occasional scraping noises, and jittering the jars ever so slightly.
 The whipper-whirls outside were singing their nightly songs from their nests all the way down by the river.
 And the townsfolk!
 The walls usually muffled their voices into unintelligible murmurs, but now they were unmistakable whispers.

 “Is this what it’s like to be Wryonin, all the time?”
 She wondered.
 She said it out loud, but this time, she didn’t hear her own voice.
 She got up and stomped around the workshop.
 No noise.
 She took her screwdriver and tapped it on the counter.
 No noise.
 She picked up the frozen wolf foot, and smashed it with a hammer.
 No noise.
 She picked up an ice shard and threw it at the door.
 It made a small *PIP* when it hit, and a small *PAT* when it fell to the floor.